cyriux/Talks-History/bio_en.md

 # Bio short

-Author of the book Living Documentation, partner at Le Singe Cuivre, CTO and partner at Arolla, founder of the Paris Software Crafters community, regular speaker at international conferences.
+Author of the book Living Documentation, CTO and partner at Arolla, founder of the Paris Software Crafters community, regular speaker at international conferences.
 20yrs of experience in software design, DDD & finance.

 Cyrille is a developer with 20 years of experience, mostly with DDD and in finance, and is the author of the book Living Documentation (Addison-Wesley).
 He founded the Paris Software Crafters community in 2011 and co-founded the companies Le Singe Cuivre and Arolla.
 Cyrille speaks regularly at international in Europe and beyond.